 Background and activities

-Jorunn Helbostad is Professor in Human Movement Science, and deputy at INM.
-She is responsible for movement research and for movement laboratories at INM.
+Jorunn Helbostad is Professor in Human Movement Science, and deputy for research at Department of Neuroscience, Faculty of Medicine.
+She is the research group leader for the cross diciplinary group Geriatrics, Movement and Stroke and is responsible for movement laboratories at INM.

 Scientific, academic and artistic work